matus-m/nlighten/nlighten-backend/docs/README.md

 To have functioning tests the `JAVA_HOME` env. variable has to be set to point to your JDK8.
 By default the profile `wildfly-managed-arquillian` is enabled.
 It downloads an instance of Wildfly 10.0.0.CR4 and runs tests on it.
 An example of a functioning test can be found in `LoggingInterceptorTest.java`.

 For debugging tests run maven with profile `wildfly-managed-arquillian-debug`.
 To attach a debugger to this instance in `Eclipse` create a new debug run configuration of type `Remote Java Application`, set connection type to `Standard(socket attach)` and set it to listen on port `8787` (host = `localhost`).

+# Configuration framework

+`NlightenConfigService` loads configuration data from `JSON` file to `POJO`. `JSON` has to be located in the same classpath as `POJO` or it's path can be set by system variable `NGLIGHTEN_CONFIGURATION_FILE_PATH`.
+Also after `POJO` is loaded, data are set to configuration cache, so every next call for already loaded `POJO` is get from cache.
+In order to reload configuration cache with new data, corresponding method has to be called.
+For more details see `NlightenConfigServiceTest`.